-- 290. The system of private offices has been introduced in the primary healthcare service. - 291.
-Private practice in offices without concession has been defined, i.e., without a time-limited license. - 292.
-Private healthcare workers may provide healthcare services in dislocated premises, i.e., locations, as in special vehicles. - 293.
-Development of services in private healthcare tourism has been facilitated. - Healthcare institutions, healthcare companies, and private healthcare workers may provide healthcare services in medical tourism.
+- 291. The system of private offices has been introduced in the primary healthcare service. - 292.
+Private practice in offices without concession has been defined, i.e., without a time-limited license. - 293.
+Private healthcare workers may provide healthcare services in dislocated premises, i.e., locations, as in special vehicles. - 294.
+The development of services in private healthcare tourism has been facilitated. - 295.
+Healthcare institutions, healthcare companies, and private healthcare workers may provide healthcare services in medical tourism.